kylebakerio/a-super-sky/README.md

 ![luminous moon + blue sky + stars](https://i.imgur.com/w6847An.png)

 # features
-- sunrise, daytime, and sunset feature beautiful reileigh scattering colors in the sky
+- sunrise, daytime, and sunset feature beautiful rayleigh scattering colors in the sky
 - `fog` component creates feeling of darkness after sunset, that then retreats as stars slowly fade into view
-- moon rises and sets, creating a blue reileigh glow in the sky
+- moon rises and sets, creating a blue rayleigh glow in the sky
 - stars fade out, and then fog again comes in just to create a feeling of shadows retreating at dawn.

 # demos